owenmpierce/modId/README.md

     ModId will use 16 colors and create a separate mask.
 Note that this does not apply if VGA graphics are being altered.

+Usage examples:

+If you want to mod Keen 4 Apogee EGA version 1.4's graphics, they're present in a "keen4e" dir along with an EXE unpacked with UNLZEXE, and you want all exported data to reside in a "modwip" dir, use a command like this:

+modid -gamedef=path\to\def\keen4_ega_apogee_14.def -export -gamedir=keen4e -bmpdir=modwip

+After editing the files under "modwip", if you want to prepare them for use in the game itself, and you have a copy of the Keen 4 EXE under the "keen4mod" dir, use a command looking like this:

+modid -gamedef=path\to\def\keen4_ega_apogee_14.def -import -gamedir=keen4mod -bmpdir=modwip

+Note that on some platforms (e.g., Linux), case sensitivity might have an impact.
+In the Keen 4 EGA case, it is currently assumed that the egagraph.ck4 file name is lowercase.
+The game EXE name is defined in the DEF file (e.g., keen4_ega_apogee_14.def).

 OUTPUTS
 =======